 You’ve probably heard people say something like, “Why don’t you just leave the relationship?”
 What they don’t realize is there’s a complicated web of factors in place that makes walking out the door harder than it sounds.
 Having said this, we don’t present this last tip lightly.

 When we tell you to get out of the relationship, we mean find people who can help you get out in a safe and calculated manner.
+Divorce could be the endgame, but the first step is to get yourself physically safe.
 If you don’t feel like you have people in your life who are capable of helping, call the National Domestic Violence Hotline for further guidance.

 You Are Not to Blame